-All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989 and understand the role they may have in these assessments.
-Flow charts are available in the office and on the safeguarding board to support staff.
-DSL network meetings with Rushcliffe Learning Alliance are attended by the DSL or DDSL.
+All our staff are aware of the process for making referrals to children's social care and understand the role they may have in these assessments and working in partnership with safeguarding agencies.

 All our staff know what to do if a child is raising concerns or makes a disclosure of abuse and/or neglect.
-Staff will maintain a level of confidentiality whilst liaising with the Designated Safeguarding Lead and children's social care.
+Staff will maintain a level of confidentiality whilst consulting with the Designated Safeguarding Lead and children's social care.
 Our staff will never promise a child that they will not tell anyone about a disclosure or allegation, recognising this may not be in the best interest of the child.